gdaverdin/bioinfo/Lab-5-:-Intervals.md

     samtools view -h

-Now let's package up this data for our collaborators into a tarball, compressed with the bzip2 algorithm.
+As a relevant aside, now let's package up this data for our collaborators into a tarball, compressed with the bzip2 algorithm.

     mkdir data_for_collaborators
     cp DPCK1.bam chr17.fa data_for_collaborators/